bitagoras/xtype/README.md

 <p align="center"><img src="https://raw.githubusercontent.com/bitagoras/Universal-Binary-Notation/master/UBN_count.png"></p>

-In contrast to text files no stop symbol can be defined for binary elements since the whole value range is reserved for the binary data.
-Therefore the size of the data must be calculated by the parser from information stored in front of the data.
-The sizes of the basic types are given in the type table.
+Other than data in text formats no stop symbols can be defined for binary elements since the whole value range is reserved for the binary data.
+Therefore the size of the data must be determined by the parser from information stored in front of the data.
+The size of basic data types are given in the type table.
 In case of arrays the number of bytes have to be multiplied accordingly.

 ## Types